 Kelingking Beach is located on the West Coast of Nusa Penida.
 This was the main reason we wanted to come to Nusa Penida.
 People say this looks like a T-Rex, but I think it looks more like a whale.

-The hike down is worth every bump, scratch, and bruise, once you reach the luminous blue crystal-clear sea, enhanced by the powdery white sanded cove.
+The hike down is worth the hour and scratch!
+You reach this gorgeous blue crystal-clear water, with untouched white sanded cove.
 We’re both so happy we did it.
 There were only two other couples there!
 So peaceful here in the morning.
 I would recommend going here early morning before it gets busy or super hot.